chiforbogdan/atlas_cloud/README.md

 ## Configuration
  The following elements must be configured before building and deploying the application:
 1. Validate the following fields from the `atlas-web/src/main/resources/application.properties` file
- - The following field indicates the path mosquitto_passwd utility tool (replace this if necessary).
+ - The `atlas-cloud.passwordTool` field indicates the full path to the `mosquitto_passwd` utility tool (replace this if necessary).
 The full path of the binary can be found using the following command `which mosquitto_passwd`.
 ```
 atlas-cloud.passwordTool = /usr/local/bin/mosquitto_passwd
 ```
- - The following field indicates a temporary directory which must be accessed by the Tomcat user - Read/Write/Execute permissions (replace this if necessary)
+ - The `atlas-cloud.tmpDir` field indicates a temporary directory which must be accessed by the Tomcat user - Read/Write/Execute permissions (replace this if necessary)
 ```
 atlas-cloud.tmpDir = /tmp
 ```